oracle/rwloadsim/docs/ORACLENET.md

 ociping mean=0.09 stddev=0.02
 dualping mean=0.12 stddev=0.02
 ```
-The other script, nettest.rwl, does a similar measurement of OCIPing rates
+The third script, nettest.rwl, does a similar measurement of OCIPing rates
 and additionally esitmates the total available throughput from the database
 to the client.
 Some lines from a sample output are: